-Health officials encourage parents to get preteens and teens up to date on immunizations - News Break
+Health Officials Encourage Parents to Get Preteens and Teens Up to Date on Immunizations - News Break

-Health officials encourage parents to get preteens and teens up to date on immunizations
+Health Officials Encourage Parents to Get Preteens and Teens Up to Date on Immunizations

-RALEIGH — Gov. Roy Cooper has proclaimed July Adolescent Immunization Awareness Month to highlight the importance of immunizations for North Carolina’s preteens and teens.
-As teachers, parents and students are preparing for the start of the 2021-22 school year, public health officials remind parents and guardians to ensure their teens and preteens are current on all their vaccinations and encourage health care providers to take steps to ensure their young patients are up to date.richmondobserver.com
+Governor Roy Cooper has proclaimed July Adolescent Immunization Awareness Month to highlight the importance of immunizations for North Carolina’s preteens and teens.
+As teachers, parents and students are preparing for the start of the 2021-22 school year, public health officials remind parents and guardians to ensure their teens and preteens are current on all their vaccinations and encourage health care providers to take steps to ensure their young patients are up to date.www.ncdhhs.gov

 Comments / 0